-Renowned for its wealth of faunal species and outstanding scenery, Udawalawe is located in both the Sabaragamuwa and Uva Provinces just south of the Sri Lanka's iconic tea-clad hills.
+Udawalawe National Park in southwest Sri Lanka is renowned for its wealth of faunal species and outstanding scenery.
+It is located in both the Sabaragamuwa and Uva Provinces just south of Sri Lanka's iconic tea-clad hills.

 Encompassing the Udawalawe Reservoir along with much of its catchment area, the park covers just less than 31,000 hectares.
 The area was declared the 5th National Park of Sri Lanka on the 30th June 1972.
 Its dominant ecosystem is forest scattered with grasslands and thorny shrubs, though part of the park is a reclaimed tea estate!
 Tree species likely to be observed are Satin and Ebony among others.